Applying to the RAU for postgraduate courses

 What does the academic year look like?

 The Higher Education academic calendar is shorter than most school and college years, being just 28 weeks of timetabled contact time, split across two semesters.
-Each semester has 15 weeks and includes an examinations/assessments and feedback period at the end of each one.
+Each semester includes an examinations/assessments and feedback period at the end of each one.

-Week 1 of the academic year starts at the end of September and there will be a continual run of 12 weeks until the break for Christmas, with the remaining two weeks of semester 1 running through early January.
+Week 1 of the academic year starts at the end of September and there will be a continual run of 12 weeks until the break for Christmas, with the remaining week of semester 1 running through early January.

 Semester 2 then begins and runs until the end of the academic year in May.
 In addition to these formal teaching weeks, there is also a Freshers' week and induction.
 The academic year is organised into two semesters with breaks for Christmas and Easter.